Frequently Asked Questions

 We use the definition from the Science Council: ‘science’ is “the pursuit of knowledge and understanding of the natural and social world” and ‘research’ is how this pursuit is accomplished: by “following a systematic methodology based on evidence”.

-If you are a scientist, ready to undertake research to better understand out world, then Fathom Fund is your people.
+If you are ready to undertake research to better understand our world, then Fathom Fund is your people.

 What kind of research will FF support?